 The testing program also includes contact tracing -- the positive case has their "close contacts" identified.
-Those who have consented are rapid-tested for 7 days (school or calendar days? left ambiguous) or if not consented they must quarantine for 10 days.
+Those who have consented are rapid-tested for "7 consecutive days" (school or calendar days? left ambiguous).
+This is called the "test and stay" option, and is available to anyone who has consented to testing.
+(2022-01-14: Reduced to 5 days after winter break.)
+If not consented they must instead quarantine for 10 days.
 Positive case also quarantines; I believe they are supplied with testing in some manner in order to arrange for return.
 They also are offered chromebooks (if needed) and virtual tutoring, plus additional for any catch-up if they actually got sick.

 Somerville's definition (or the state's definition?) of "close contact" is "3 feet for 15 minutes".
 This is pretty minimal, and I was told that yes, there are usually very few close contacts identified -- it does not generally include the rest of the class.
 In practice this is a minor part of the program due to the narrow definition, but at least it's there.